-B2B marketing can be a tough nut to crack.
-Depending on what you manufacture, and who your targeted markets are, there are many different marketing strategies that can help you reach your business objectives.
+B2B marketing can be a tough nut to crack for manufacturers.
+Depending on your industry and market, there are many different strategies that can help increase your leads and reach your business objectives.

-However, there are few catch-all tactics that will always provide positive results for manufacturing firms.
+There are also a few catch-all tactics that will always provide positive results for manufacturing firms, regardless of their niche:

 1. Update and Optimize Product Pages

-One of the sad facts in the manufacturing space is that many company websites are dull, outdated, or nigh unusable.
-If you want to build organic traffic to your website then it’s time to update it to join the rest of the “responsive” web—that is, make sure your site works on mobile devices—and that means optimizing your product pages for search.
+Manufacturers build the world that we live in, but many of their websites are dull, outdated, and don’t adequately represent the valuable services they provide.
+If you want to build organic traffic, then it’s time to join the rest of the “responsive” web.
+Make sure your site works on mobile devices, and optimize your product pages for search engines.

-3. Pitch Articles About (Un)common Industry Problems to Industry Magazines
+3. Media Outreach: Pitch Articles About (Un)common Industry Challenges to Industry Magazines

 One of the best ways for manufacturing brands to build awareness and credibility quickly is to leverage industry publications.
-To do that well, find a problem in your niche that nobody’s talking about.
+To do that most effectively, find a challenge in your niche that nobody’s talking about.
 Maybe there are issues with obtaining ingredients for a certain polymer mixture.
 Or widespread supply chain logistics issues that no one has yet found a solution to.
-Whatever it is, highlight the problem, interview experts, write about it, and then pitch it to an industry magazine.
-Having another publication publish your content (complete with backlinks) will highlight your expertise and drive buyers to your site where they can learn more about your product or service.
+Whatever it is, highlight the problem, interview experts, write about it, and then pitch it to an industry publication.
+Having another publication publish your content (complete with backlinks) will highlight your expertise and drive buyers to your site, where they can learn more about your product or service.

 4. Streamline Your Content Creation Process (and Get in Front of the Right People)